Planning to hire in South Africa? Here’s a quick guide

 An Employer of Record (EOR) enables you to hire in South Africa without setting up a legal entity.

-The EOR becomes the legal employer for your South African team, handling:
+The EOR acts as the legal employer for the South African talent, offering support with:

 - Employee onboarding & offboarding